 Microsoft has introduced a new way in Windows 11/10 to start your computer, called Fast Startup, where, the kernel session is not closed, but it is hibernated.
 Unlike the full hibernate data, whose file size is very large, this “kernel only” data file is much smaller.
 Using this file during boot gives a substantial time advantage during startup.

-Fast startup settings come into play only when you are shutting down the computer and not when you are restarting it.
+Fast startup settings apply only when you shut down the computer, not when you restart it.

 The answer is, in a way – Yes!
 But Windows will reinitialize itself automatically whenever needed and whenever a system or hardware change is effected – and whenever it is required.